-From neighbourhood “char chaan teng“s that are still popular to this day, to modern coffee shops popping up all over Macau, there’s no denying that coffee brings people together.
+From neighborhood “char chaan teng“s that are still popular to this day, to modern coffee shops popping up all over Macau, there’s no denying that coffee brings people together.
 The world loves coffee and Macau is no different!
 Here are the best spots in the city to get caffeinated and also catch up with your buddies.
-We’ve separated these by areas, so you don’t need to worry about being in Macau side and meeting your friend on the island.
+We’ve separated these coffee shops by areas, so you don’t need to worry about being on Macau side and meeting your friend on the island.

 (See featured image above)